Migration Narratives in Chicago Media

 STORY ELEMENTS BY OUTLET

 We also examined local migration coverage by outlet.
 As shown in the chart below, the Chicago Tribune and Chicago Sun-Times had the highest number of articles mentioning Chicago and local migration.
-This was followed by Borderless Magazine and Univision Chicago. screenshot 2023 09 18 at 1.23.43 pm
+This was followed by Borderless Magazine and Univision Chicago.
+Screenshot 2023 09 18 at 1.23.43 PM

 We next looked at what story elements were covered by each outlet.
 For example, 71% of ABC 7 articles mentioning Chicago frequently mentioned international immigration and included immigrants’ country of origin.
 We only included outlets for which we analyzed over 40 immigration-related articles during the period of the study.